-(2) The completed and signed application, with all required attachments, original first aid card if applicable, certificate of insurance, proof of surety bond or letter of credit if applicable, notarized copy of Coast Guard Operator's license if applicable, and the fee required by ORS 704.020 must be submitted to the Board at the address in section (1) of this rule.
+- (1) The completed and signed application, with all required attachments, original first aid card if applicable, certificate of insurance, proof of surety bond or letter of credit if applicable, copy of US Coast Guard Operator's license if applicable and the fee required by ORS 704.020 must be submitted to the Marine Board.
 The required fee is non-refundable.
-Where an application is submitted for a partnership, one partner must sign the application and provide his/her proof of first aid.
+Where an application is submitted for a partnership, one partner must sign the application and provide their proof of first aid.
 For a corporation or non-profit organization, the application must be signed by an authorized officer of the corporation or organization.
 The authorized officer of the corporation or organization must sign a statement certifying that all their employees possess in their name a current standard first aid card or a medical equivalent.
-The certificate of insurance shall be:

-(a) Provided direct by mail to the Marine Board;

-(b) Be issued in the applicant's name;

-(c) Reflect all insured business names;

-(d) Reflect the lawfully required insurance minimum amounts.

-(3) Proof of first aid training shall consist of one of the following:

-(a) The original card or certificate issued by the American Red Cross showing completion of a standard or multimedia first aid course or equivalent.
-(Original card will be returned to the applicant.);

-(b) Proof of training and certification as an Emergency Medical Technician I, II, or III (original card will be returned to applicant), or licensed or registered nurse or medical doctor (copy of license is acceptable).
-Should an outfitter/guide's first aid card or the equivalent expire, the outfitter/guide is responsible for submitting the original updated card to the Board.
-If there is a lapse of time between expiration and renewal, the outfitter/guide's registration is automatically suspended during that period of time.
+The certificate of insurance shall be: - (a) Provided by fax, e-mail or US Mail to the Marine Board; - (b) Be issued in the applicant's name; - (c) Reflect all insured business names; - (d) Reflect the lawfully required insurance minimum amounts. - (2) Proof of first aid training and CPR shall consist of one of the following: - (a) The original card or certificate issued by the American Red Cross showing completion of a standard or multimedia first aid course or equivalent including CPR (original card will be returned to the - (b) Proof of training and certification as an Emergency Medical Technician I, II, or III (original card will be returned to applicant), or licensed or registered nurse or medical doctor (copy of license is acceptable). - (c) Should an Outfitter and Guide's first aid card, CPR, or the equivalent expire, the Outfitter and Guide is responsible for submitting the original updated card to the Marine Board.
+If there is a lapse of time between expiration and renewal, the Outfitter and Guide's registration is automatically suspended during that period of time. - (3) An incomplete application will not be processed.
+An incomplete application will be deemed inactive following twelve (12) months from date of receipt and lacking any action on the applicant's part to complete.